waffle-iron/docs/source/hbase.rst

 .. sourcecode:: bash

     name=person-hbase-test
-    connect.hbase.sink.rowkey.mode=FIELDS
-    connect.hbase.sink.fields=firstName,lastName,age,salary=income
     connector.class=com.datamountaineer.streamreactor.connect.hbase.HbaseSinkConnector
     tasks.max=1
-    topics=person_hbase
-    connect.hbase.sink.table.name=person_hbase
+    topics=TOPIC1
     connect.hbase.sink.column.family=d
-    connect.hbase.sink.key=firstName,lastName
+    connect.hbase.export.route.query=INSERT INTO person_hbase SELECT * FROM TOPIC1

 This configuration defines:

 1. The name of the sink.
-2. The key mode.
-There are three available modes: SINK_RECORD, FIELDS and GENERIC.
-SINK_RECORD, uses the SinkRecord.keyValue as the hbase row key, FIELDS, combines the specified payload (kafka connect Struct instance) fields to make up the HBase row key ,GENERIC, combines the kafka topic, offset and partition to build the hbase row key.
-3. The fields to extract from the source topics payload.
-4. The sink class.
+2. The sink class.
-5. The max number of tasks the connector is allowed to created.
+3. The max number of tasks the connector is allowed to created.
 Should not be greater than the number of partitions in the source topics otherwise tasks will be idle.
-6. The source kafka topics to take events from.
+4. The source kafka topics to take events from.
-7. The HBase table to write to.
-8. The HBase column family to write to.
+5. The HBase column family to write to.
-9. The topic payload fields to use and the row key in Hbase.
+6. The field mappings, topic mappings and fields to use a the row key.

 Starting the Sink Connector (Standalone)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~